Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Introduction

-There have been many significant progress in the limits to incompressible fluids, such as Navier-Stokes, Stokes, or even Euler.
+There have been much significant progress in the limits to incompressible fluids, such as Navier-Stokes, Stokes, or even Euler.
 We only list some representative results.
-One group of results is in the framework of DiPerna-Lions renormalized solutions of the Boltzmann equation \cite{DiPerna-Lions}, i.e., the so-called BGL program, which aimed to justify the limit to Leray solutions of the incompressible Navier-Stokes equations.
+One group of results is in the framework of DiPerna-Lions renormalized solutions to the Boltzmann equation \cite{DiPerna-Lions}, i.e., the so-called BGL program, which aimed at justifying the limit to Leray solutions of the incompressible Navier-Stokes equations.
 This was initialized by Bardos-Golse-Levermore \cite{BGL1, BGL2}, and finished by Golse and Saint-Raymond \cite{Golse-SRM-04, Golse-SRM-09}.
 The corresponding results in bounded domain were carried out in \cite{Masmoudi-SRM-CPAM, Jiang-Masmoudi-CPAM}.
 We also should mention the incompressible Euler limits of Saint-Raymond \cite{SRM-ARMA03, SRM-IHP09}.
 Another group of results is in the framework of classical solutions, which are based on nonlinear energy method, semi-group method or hypercoercivity (the latter two further rely on the spectral analysis of the linearized Boltzmann operator), see \cite{Bardos-Ukai1991, Briant-JDE2015, BMM-AA2019, Gallagher-Tristani, Guo-CPAM06, Jang-Kim,JLM-CPDE, Jiang-Xu-Zhao,Levermore-Masmoudi-ARMA}.